amitmohapatra/UrlLookup/README.md

 Thought to the following:

-  The size of the URL list could grow infinitely:
+  The size of the URL list could grow infinitely :

      * hashing whould help. currently i am using.
      * hash collision possible after 100 billion entry.
      * if we need security and more entry the we can go for SHA-256 or SHA-512
      * also both hash value of url and url string are unique so it make sure single entry at any given poit.

-  The number of requests may exceed the capacity of this system:
+  The number of requests may exceed the capacity of this system :

      * load balancer has been used
      * HAPROXY and NGINX are both capable of load balansing in servers.
      * if we want datacenter basis load balance the we can use f5 or netscalar.
      * we can use newrelic to monitor the server.

-  What are some strategies you might use to update the service with new URLs?
+  What are some strategies you might use to update the service with new URLs :

      * messaging queues.
      * make sure when queue producer enter the data into db both hash value and url both are unique. which currently i made in this project.